The effective speed of sound in cosmological perturbation theory: Introduction

-For each type of matter content of the Universe, one can define an equation of state parameter $w$ as the ratio of the pressure to the energy density.
-It is also possible to define the equation of state parameter of the total system consisting of different types of matter content in the universe.
-Once the equation of state parameter and its evolution is known, the rate of expansion of the universe can be determined from Friedmann equations.
-In addition to $w$, the effective speed of sound of matter content is an important parameter which determines the evolutions of perturbations in cosmological perturbation theory.
-For barotropic perfect fluids, the effective speed of sound is related to the equation of state parameter whereas for canonical scalars, it is identically equal to unity~\cite{Hu:1998kj}.
-For non-canonical scalars, the effective speed of sound can take any value depending on the form of its lagrangian~\cite{Garriga:1999vw}.
-In a multi-fluid/field system, although, it is possible to define the effective speed of sound of each matter content separately, it is not known how, in a similar way, one can define an effective speed of sound of the total system.
+For each type of matter content in the universe, one can define an equation of state parameter $w$ as the ratio of the pressure to the energy density.
+It is also possible to define the equation of state parameter for the total system consisting of various types of matter.
+Once the equation of state parameter and its evolution are known, the rate of expansion of the universe can be determined from the Friedmann equations.
+In addition to $w$, the effective speed of sound of the matter content is an important parameter that determines the evolution of perturbations in cosmological perturbation theory.
+For barotropic perfect fluids, the effective speed of sound is related to the equation of state parameter, whereas for canonical scalars, it is identically equal to unity~\cite{Hu:1998kj}.
+For non-canonical scalars, the effective speed of sound can take any value depending on the form of the Lagrangian~\cite{Garriga:1999vw}.
+In a multi-fluid/field system, although it is possible to define the effective speed of sound for each matter component separately, it is not yet established how one can define an effective speed of sound for the total system in a similar manner.

-In cosmological perturbation theory, simply defining the square of speed of sound as the ratio of perturbation in pressure $\delta p$ to that in energy density $\delta \rho$ does not work in all cases.
-This is because both $\delta p$ and $\delta \rho$ are gauge depended quantities and in the case of scalar fields, the gauge in which $\delta \rho = 0$ does not coincide with the gauge in which $\delta p = 0$.
-Consequently, the speed of sound defined as $\delta p/\delta \rho$ becomes infinite in that gauge and therefore this definition of speed of sound being gauge dependent is ambiguous.
-The speed of sound must depend on the property of matter not on the choice of gauge.
-One therefore defines the speed of sound as ratio of a gauge invariant pressure perturbation to the corresponding gauge invariant perturbation in energy density~\cite{Unnikrishnan:2008ki}.
-The speed of sound thus defined for a single scalar field or barotropic perfect fluid is not just gauge invariant but also a background depended quantity.
+In cosmological perturbation theory, simply defining the square of the speed of sound as the ratio of the pressure perturbation $\delta p$ to the energy density perturbation $\delta \rho$ does not work in all cases.
+This is because both $\delta p$ and $\delta \rho$ are gauge-dependent quantities; in the case of scalar fields, the gauge in which $\delta \rho = 0$ does not, in general, coincide with the gauge in which $\delta p = 0$.
+Consequently, the square of the speed of sound defined as $\delta p / \delta \rho$ can become infinite in certain gauges, making such a definition ambiguous.
+Since the speed of sound must depend on the physical properties of the matter rather than the choice of gauge, one typically defines it as the ratio of a gauge-invariant pressure perturbation to the corresponding gauge-invariant energy density perturbation~\cite{Unnikrishnan:2008ki}.
+The speed of sound thus defined for a single scalar field or a barotropic perfect fluid is not only gauge-invariant but also a background-dependent quantity.